 Our Mission

-The Mission of the University of Hawaii Master Gardener Program is to provide the public with unbiased, research based information and sustainable management practices in tropical horticulture suitable for home gardens, local landscapes, urban environments and the community.
-The Master Gardener program is an educational outreach program administered by the University of Hawaii Cooperative Extension Service.
+The Mission of the University of Hawai‘i Master Gardener Program is to provide the public with unbiased, research based information and sustainable management practices in tropical horticulture suitable for home gardens, local landscapes, urban environments and the community.
+The Master Gardener program is an educational outreach program administered by the University of Hawai‘i Cooperative Extension Service.

-3. Complete 40 volunteer hours as approved by the coordinator within 1 year of completing the MG Volunteer Training Program.
-To continue being Certified as a Master Gardener, on-going service of 30 hours of volunteerism is required every year.
+3.)
+Complete 40 volunteer hours as approved by the coordinator within 1 year of completing the MG Volunteer Training Program.
+To continue being certified as a Master Gardener, on-going service of 30 hours of volunteerism is required every year.

-Application deadline is Friday, December 3, 2021.
-Class Fee is $250.
+- Application deadline is Friday, December 19, 2025.
 Enrollment is limited.

 What we do